openaq/openaq-python/docs/tutorial/getting-started.md

-In this tutorial, we will learn how to install and setup the OpenAQ API Python wrapper and query a location from the OpenAQ API .
+In this tutorial, we will learn how to install and setup the OpenAQ Python SDK and query a location from the OpenAQ API.

 ## Install OpenAQ Python

-With Python and pip installed on our system we can install the OpenAQ Python API wrapper via pip.
+With Python and pip installed on our system we can install the OpenAQ Python SDK via pip.

 ```sh
 pip install openaq